Entanglement Entropy of Systems with Spontaneously Broken Continuous Symmetry: Introduction

 We would like to note that the presence of logarithmic corrections to the entanglement entropy of a Heisenberg antiferromagnet has been theoretically pointed out previously in Ref.~\onlinecite{Karyn}.
 The authors of Ref.~\onlinecite{Karyn} have used the spin-wave (large $S$) expansion of the Heisenberg model.
 The effect of symmetry restoration in a finite volume has been mimicked by an application of a staggered magnetic field $h \sim 1/V^2$, suitably chosen to give a zero net staggered moment.
 The final step of the calculation of the entanglement entropy has been performed numerically and finite size scaling was used to extract the coefficient of the logarithmic divergence $b \approx 0.93$.
-This value is quite close to our exact result $b = 1$.\footnote{We have repeated the calculation in Ref.~\onlinecite{Karyn} for system sizes up to $100 \times 200$ sites and found that $b$ approaches unity (within a percent) as the system size is increased.
-We also note that the calculation in Ref.~\onlinecite{Karyn} can be reformulated using the Schwinger boson representation of spin operators.
-This yields an $SU(2)$ spin-symmetric mean-field ansatz wavefunction for the antiferromagnetic state that breaks the $SU(2)$ symmetry spontaneously in the thermodynamic limit.\cite{auerbach}} It was also found numerically that the coefficient of the corresponding divergence in the Renyi entropy $S_n$ is practically independent of $n$ in agreement with our exact conclusion.
+This value is quite close to our exact result $b = 1$.
+Furthermore, we have repeated the calculation in Ref.~\onlinecite{Karyn} for system sizes up to $100 \times 200$ sites and found that $b$ approaches unity (within a percent) as the system size is increased.\footnote{We also note that the calculation in Ref.~\onlinecite{Karyn} can be reformulated using the Schwinger boson representation of spin operators.
+This yields an $SU(2)$ spin-symmetric mean-field ansatz wavefunction for the antiferromagnetic state that breaks the $SU(2)$ symmetry spontaneously in the thermodynamic limit.\cite{auerbach}} While our calculation of the coefficient $b$ agrees with the semi-numerical method of Ref.~\onlinecite{Karyn}, our approach has the advantage of being exact: in particular, it correctly treats the compactness of the order parameter and does not rely on the $1/S$ expansion.